What are carbohydrates?

 - fruit and vegetables

-- dairy products like milk and yoghurt.
+- dairy products like milk and yoghurt

-What is glycaemic index (GI)?
+What is the glycaemic index (GI)?

 Our bodies get energy from carbohydrates by turning them into simple sugars – mainly glucose.
+This glucose is released into our bloodstreams for our bodies to use as energy.

 The glycaemic index (GI) ranks foods on a scale from 0-100.